nlquantumm-source/Open-Source-TinyCES/README.md

-# IBM-Granite-ECG-Sensor
+# IBM-Granite-Embedded-for-Sensor
 * IBM Granite use-case for denoising &amp; high accuracy purposes.<br />
+* As Sensors are being used in various industries, it's being used in various situations.<br />
+* In various situations, sensors are not capable to give you an accurate signal as it's disrupted.<br />
+* In order to solve this proble, they needs to embedded with small size edge-AI to give you the reasonable signal.<br />
+* In this repository, it's being used for medical field (ECG Sensor).<br />
+* As ECG sensor is being used 79% of emergency cases (122 million patients per year), it's being used in various situations and perform badly in 3% ~ 5% (3.7 million to 6.1 million patients per year) of the ER situation.<br />
+* In order to help out 3.7 to 6.1 million patients per year from suffering through poor signal performance of ECG sensor, I brought a open-source soluation here.<br />
-* Current ECG sensors perform low accuracy especially when patients are at respiration state (The process by which organisms produce energy from food), physical movement, and electrode contact issues (wrong placement which often happens).<br />
+* ECG sensor perform low accuracy especially when patients are at respiration state (The process by which organisms produce energy from food), physical movement, and electrode contact issues (wrong placement which often happens).<br />
 * IBM Granite models brings a solution here.
 They are great when placing edge deployment with Synthetic noise application.
 For ECG Sensor deployment, we decided to use IBM Granite TSPulse (granite-timeseries-tspulse-r1).<br />
 * TSPulse is one of the best AI model for this use-case because it is pretrained with *dual-space masked recontruction* (time + frequency domains), making it naturally strong at imputation and denoising especially on physiological signals.<br />
 * Use the *hybrid-dualhead-512-p8-r1* variant for imputation/denoising.
 It excels at zero-shot reconstruction and works perfectly with fine-tuning.<br />